 49% of homebuyers still use yard signs as information resources (source).

-So, these signs shouldn’t be ignored just yet as a marketing channel.
+So, these signs shouldn’t be ignored as a marketing channel.

-And in this article of mine, you will learn how you could make those that do the latter.
+And in this article, you will learn how to make those that do the latter.

-One clue I can give you already before you start reading any further: you will need to combine them with a human element.
+Before you start reading any further, I can give you one clue: you will need to combine them with a human element.

 The Characteristics and Usage of Typical Real Estate Yard Signs

 A large share of real estate yard signs is made from corrugated plastic with vertical fluting.

 It has little holes that run through the sign’s interior and enables the wire stakes you may want to use to display the sign to be put inside the vertical fluting.

 These signs are usually 4mm thick, and besides the corrugated plastic, they are also made of rigid plastic or aluminum.